citp/privacy-policy-historical/o/ol/ola/olanmills.com.md

-> *The following text is extracted and transformed from the olanmills.com privacy policy that was archived on 2006-06-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060615013320id_/http%3A//www.olanmills.com/privacy.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the olanmills.com privacy policy that was archived on 2006-12-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061206014150id_/http%3A//www.olanmills.com/privacy.asp) for the most accurate reproduction.*

-# Olan Mills Portrait Studios - The Family's Choice for Studio Portraits
+# Olan Mills Portrait Studios - Sharing the Love of Portraits

-This is the web site of **Olan Mills,Inc.**
+This is the web site of **Olan Mills, Inc.**

 Our postal address is:

-**Olan Mills, Inc.
+> **Olan Mills, Inc.
-P.O.
+>  P.O.
 Box 23456
-Chattanooga, TN 37422**
+>  Chattanooga, TN 37422**

 For each visitor to our web page, our web server automatically recognizes the consumer's domain name and e-mail address (where possible).